McGill-ECSE321-Winter2019/ecse321-group-project-05-1/README.md

 Tools that were used for this Deliverable include: Eclipse, SpringBoot, Gradle, UML extension, Heroku & Draw.Io

 ## Sprint Planning
-For sprint 1, we decided to complete most parts of the deliverable together as a team, since none of us were extremely familiar with the technologies used
+For sprint 1, we decided to complete most parts of the deliverable together as a team, since none of us were extremely familiar with the technologies used.

 *Met with TA after meeting 1 and meeting 2 for initial feedback and technical questions*